SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 |menus**|menu|context, subcontext|SoMenuConfiguration|
 |objects|object|mappingname|SoObjectMapping|

-** Sometimes elements appear in multiple files.
+** Elements type appear in more than one configuration files.

 ### Merge Actions

-A **mergeaction** attribute is placed in the element to process.
-The following table lists what actions are available.
-Note that Insert is the default behavior when no **mergeaction** attribute is specified.
+A **mergeaction** attribute is used to determine which element to process.
+The following table lists what actions are available. *Insert is the default behavior* when no **mergeaction** attribute is specified.

 |command|description |
 |-------|------------|